ubinexus/sonic-utilities/doc/Command-Reference.md

 **sonic-package-manager show package changelog**

-This command fetches the changelog from package manifest and displays it. *NOTE*: package changelog can be retrieved from registry or read from image tarball without installing it.
+This command fetches the changelog from the package manifest and displays it. *NOTE*: package changelog can be retrieved from registry or read from image tarball without installing it.

 - Usage:
   ```